ColeCampton/colecampton.github.io/SIBS.md

 Of note, although there was no evidence of confounding variables, there was a significant interaction between the log transformed suPAR and patient’s clinical CKD status at baseline.
 Taking into account a significant interaction between baseline clinical and logsuPAR introduces a multicollinearity problem without greatly improving the fit of the new model ($$R^2$$ of new model =0.70).
 The model of the equation above is the most parsimonious model and holistically best represents the relationship.
 No interactions were found between logsuPAR and CRP or diabetes.

-## Baseline suPAR As Predicter for Decline of Kidney Function at 1 Year
+## Baseline suPAR As Predictor for Decline of Kidney Function at 1 Year

 A simple linear regression found that logsuPAR levels at baseline were not able to predict decline of kidney function, as measured by the difference in GFR values at 1 year compared to baseline (p=.20).
 A multiple linear regression model still found logsuPAR to be a statistically insignificant predictor (p=.18).
 No significant confounders or interactions were found in this model.
 The lack of significance indicates that we have insufficient evidence to suggest that suPAR levels can act as a predictor for a decline in kidney function at 1 year.

 ![](images/SIBS/deltagfr.png)

-## Baseline suPAR as Predicter for of CKD Stage Progression Risk
+## Baseline suPAR as Predictor for of CKD Stage Progression Risk

 According to the logistic regression that was run, there was significant prediction power of suPAR measured at baseline in relation to the risk of CKD stage progression, where stage progression was defined as advancing to a higher classification of GFR level.
 Holding whether or not GFR was clinical at baseline constant, we are 95% confident that the odds of a certain logsuPAR value experiencing a CKD stage progression was between 1.38 and 5.12 times the odds of a logsuPAR value one unit lower than the original (p=0.0036).
 No significant confounders or interactions were found in the model.